Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 • Antioxidants can prevent environmental stress on the skin.

-Papaya may also be applicable in the natural skin care regimen, but use topically should be cautious when dealing with sensitive skin.
+Papaya may also be applied in the natural skin care regimen, but topical use should be cautious when dealing with sensitive skin.

 8. Contributes to Hair and Scalp Nutrition